Syfaro/zpl-printer/README.md

 ## Usage

 Build with cargo.
-It depends on PostgreSQL to store data, set the `DATABASE_URL` environment variable before running.
+It depends on PostgreSQL or SQLite to store data, set the `DATABASE_URL` environment variable before running.
 The web UI available on port 3000 allows configuring printers, label sizes, and labels.

 The playground allows quick iteration of label design thanks to the label preview service provided by [Labelary](http://labelary.com).